status-im/swarms/ideas/311-desktop-team-proposal.md

 Status Desktop is responsible for **TBD**

+#### react-native-desktop
+**TBD**
-- react-native-desktop (are we maintaining on a level just enough to run Status Desktop or maintain and evolve this as a separate open source project) ?
+Are we maintaining on a level just enough to run Status Desktop or maintain and evolve this as a separate open source project) ?
+Depending on answer list of tasks can include:
+- support of existing components
-- Status desktop releases on all platforms ?
+- adding features needed for Status desktop
+- adding features that exists in mobile status-react
+- adding desktop-specific features (desktop shortcuts, app standard menu, open file dialog, etc..)
+- support of external contributors: issues review, contributions review, answers to questions -

+#### Status desktop
+Releases on all platforms?

 ## Budget